infracost/docs/docs/features/config_file.md

 </tr>
 <tr>
   <td><code>terraform_var_files</code></td>
   <td>Optional.
 Array of string.
 Variable files to use when parsing Terraform HCL code, similar to Terraform's <code>-var-file</code> flag.
-These file paths are relative to the <code>path</code> of the project.
+Files with the <code>.auto.tfvars</code> extension do not need to be added to the list as they are processed automatically by Infracost.
+The file paths are relative to the <code>path</code> of the project.
 For example:
   <pre>
 {`terraform_var_files:
   - global.tfvars